Hjjan/3046/README.md

 **This project aims to do a discourse analysis of the Premier League broadcast**

-Please collect scripts of football commentary and add them to this GitHub database with the format **name_script no.**
+Please collect scripts of football commentary and add them to this GitHub database with the format **name_script no._the playing teams**

-example: moses_script1
+example: moses_script1_Suprs vs Wolves

 YouTube highlights are available for us to script the speech.
 Download them for records, and please mark the timestamp when you are scripting.